Divide-and-Conquer-AGO/ago-website/content/features/index.md

 Wildmen towns have also received new battlemaps, thank you very much to De Bello Mundi for their contribution here.

+Helcarin (previously Caras Sant) now also has a custom battlemap courtesty of Eclipse.
+Gobel Mirlond also has a new battlemap courtesy of shieldbearer.

 Faen'obel and Tharbad have also received brand new custom battlemaps made by the very talented "WK | Kautto Ville".
 We extend our wholehearted thanks to him also, for his assistance in implementation of these maps and other queries during development.
-Helcarin (previously Caras Sant) now also has a custom battlemap courtesty of Eclipse.

 {{< gallery match="images/battlemaps/*" >}}